The Steel Helmet in Berlin (1927)

 Propaganda made for Der Stahlhelm, we see its members celebrating Reichsfrontsoldatentag — Frontline Soldiers' Day — in May 1927, featuring plenty of marching and praying.
 Der Stahlhelm, Bund der Frontsoldaten (transl.
 'The Steel Helmet, League of Front-Line Soldiers'), commonly known as Der Stahlhelm (lit.
 'The Steel Helmet') or Stahlhelm BdF ('D.S.
 BdF'), was a revanchist ex-serviceman's association formed in Germany after the First World War.
 Dedicated to preserving the camaraderie and sacrifice of German frontline soldiers, it quickly evolved into a highly politicised force of ultranationalist resistance, opposed to the democratic values of the Weimar Republic.

-The film's central subject, the coronation of a religious icon, inherently emphasizes themes of tradition, faith, and reverence for established religious institutions, which align more closely with conservative values.
+The film's central subject, the coronation of a religious icon, inherently champions themes of tradition, faith, and the preservation of cultural and spiritual heritage, aligning its dominant narrative with conservative values.

 Based solely on its title, 'Coronation of the Icon of Our Lady of the Dawn Gate' implies a traditional religious subject.
 Without further details, it is assumed to feature traditional casting and a narrative focused on reverence, rather than engaging with explicit diversity, equity, or inclusion themes or critiquing traditional identities.